-When I decorate a room – especially a small room like an entryway – I chose my color scheme carefully.
+When I decorate a room – especially a small room like an entryway – I choose my color scheme carefully.
 The basic decor in my home is neutral, with lots of whites, soft greys, and beige undertones.
-For every season I choose a small selection of colors to compliment that basic color scheme.
-In summer it might be blue accents in my living room, or aqua touches in the bedroom, in winter I accentuate warm winter whites and in spring I love cheerful colors.
+For every season, I choose a small selection of colors to complement that basic color scheme.
+In summer, it might be blue accents in my living room or aqua touches in the bedroom.
+In winter, I accentuate warm winter whites, and in spring, I love cheerful colors.

 This year I kept the colors in my fall entryway decor neutral and natural.
-I knew I was going to bring in a big focal point for this small area so I opted to keep the colors muted and undistracting.
+I knew I was going to bring in a big focal point for this small area, so I opted to keep the colors muted and unobtrusive.

 Step 2 Create a Focal Point

-When you enter my home through the front door there is a wall directly opposite, not exactly an open space.
-To make sure the entrance doesn’t feel crowded, I choose a natural and neutral fall theme for my hallway decor this year.
+When you enter my home through the front door, there is a wall directly opposite, not exactly an open space.
+To make sure the entrance doesn’t feel crowded, I chose a natural and neutral fall theme for my hallway decor this year.
 The big focal point is my twig wreath that got a new autumn outfit.